 If you’re the buyer and have already had your bid accepted and you don’t have or want to spend the cash to make up the difference between the appraised value and the contract price, an appraisal gap could delay your home purchase, causing a stressful degree of limbo.
 You may try to negotiate a lower price with the seller, but if a compromise cannot be reached – or you can’t pay the difference to cover the appraisal gap – the sale could fall through.

 How To Dispute A Low Home Appraisal

-Brandon Hays, a real estate broker with Stellar Realty Northwest in Portland, Oregon, says that the key to fighting an appraisal is to work with your agent to find real estate comps that prove your case.
+Brandon Hays, a real estate broker with Stellar Realty Northwest in Portland, Oregon, says that the key to contesting an appraisal is to work with your agent to find real estate comps that prove your case.
 Appraisers study recent sales of nearby homes that are similar to yours – what are known as comparables – when determining the value of your residence.

 How To Overcome A Low Appraisal

 But what if you can’t find comparable home sales to use in your argument?
 Susanna Haynie, broker/owner of Colorado Real Estate Group in Colorado Springs, Colorado, says that buyers and sellers can work together to overcome a low appraisal.
-But this will require financial sacrifices.
+But this may require financial sacrifices.

 Reduce Your Asking Price

 As a seller, you can reduce your asking price to the appraised value.
 You might have accepted an offer of $200,000 for your home.
-But if the appraisal says your home is worth $180,000, you can agree to accept that amount from your buyers instead.
+However, if the appraisal says your home is worth $180,000, you can agree to accept that amount from your buyers instead.
 This will reduce your profit, but it will keep your home sale on track.

-Compromise On The Appraised Value
+Compromise On The Final Price